rameshkunwar/ramesh-blog/content/posts/006-text-truncate/index.md

 The above code results in `A quick brown fox jumps...`

 So far so good.
 What about if we want to limit our text to 2 lines?
-Well, we have few possible solutions:
+Well, we have a few possible solutions:

 - Pure CSS
 - JavaScript